triggermesh/triggermesh/test/e2e/README.md

 ### Structure

-The Ginkgo documentation contains good examples for [Structuring Your Specs][ginkgo-struct] in an expressive manner.
+The Ginkgo documentation contains good examples for [Writing Specs][ginkgo-specs] in an expressive manner.

 Ginkgo spec blocks can be nested in many different ways and developers are free to organize them however they please.
 One golden rule is that **the hierarchy of spec blocks should read as naturally as possible**.